yoppeh/chewie/README.md

 `qg` is an example script that provides a convenience command for querying `chewie` about git usage.
 It uses the `codellama:7b-instruct` on ollama and the context file is specified as `~/.cache/chewie/qg-context.json`.

 To use this script, first run it with `qg -s`.
 This will cause `qg` to initialize `qg-context.json` with a prompt that will help keep `chewie` on-topic.
 After that, you can use something like `qg "What is rebasing?"`. `qg` (`chewie`) will remember the conversation history and take it into account when answering further questions.
 You can use this script as an example for making other topic-specific scripts.

+## Hacking

+chewie uses libcurl and json-c to interact with the AI provider APIs.
+Queries and embeddings requests are packaged up into a JSON object that is sent via curl to the provider API, responses are returned in JSON.
+Since json-c is there, chewie also uses it for other areas.
+Context file information is maintained in a JSON object.
+When command line options are parsed, those generate configuration and action data that is stored in the settings JSON object and the actions JSON object.
+After the command line is parsed, the actions that were stored in the actions object are executed.
+The settings object is used while executing actions to get things like the AI provider URL, model name, etc.